gugaevkirill/algorithms/README.md

-# Algorytms
+# Algorithms

-This repo includes realisations of some TopCoder problems along with other interesting algorytms.
+This repo includes realisations of some TopCoder problems along with other interesting algorithms.